Paruthiyur: Local legend

 Due to the poisonous flames of Raghu, Surya, the Sun God had once lost His facial beauty.
 It occurred on a solar eclipse day.
 The Sun God prayed to Lord Siva from this place and regained His charm and brightness.
 'Sun' in Tamil is called Parithi.
-As Parithi Worshipped here, this place came to be called Paruthiyur.
-In colloquial usage it has become Paruthiyur.
+As Parithi Worshipped here, this place came to be called Paruthiyur in colloquial usage.